-important that just as precinct crime information is sent to the council on a quarterly basis, data about the safety of parks should also be provided to the council."2 Local Law 114 went into effect on February 1, 2006, and at that time the 20 parks initially covered were as follows: 1.
-Alley Pond Park 6.
+Local Law 114 went into effect on February 1, 2006, and at that time the 20 parks initially covered were as follows:

+1. Alley Pond Park 6.
 Ferry Point 11.
 Great Kills Park 16.
 Pelham Bay 2.
 Bronx Park 7.
 Flushing Meadows 12.
 Inwood Hill 17.
 Prospect Park 3.
 Cunningham Park 8.
 Forest Park 13.
 La Tourette Park 18.
 Randall's Island 4.
 Dyker Beach 9.
 Fort Washington 14.
 Marine Park 19.
 Riverside Park 5.
-FDR/Midland 10 Fresh Kills 15.
+FDR/Midland 10 .
+Fresh Kills 15.
 Paerdegat Basin Park 20.
+Van Cortland Park

+2 The Central Park Precinct is the 22nd Police Precinct.

+3 See Local Law 114 of 2005.

-Van Cortland Park Local Law 114 also required the NYPD to submit to the Council the total number of major felony crime complaints for all parks, one acre or greater in size, under the jurisdiction of the Department of Parks and Recreation pursuant to the following timetable: - 1.
-By one year after enactment, the one hundred largest parks, as determined by acreage; - 2.
-By two years after enactment, the two hundred largest parks, as determined by acreage; and - 3.
-By three years after enactment, all parks one acre or greater in size.3 At the hearings held in 2005, the NYPD informed the Committee on Public Safety that there are some resource and technology issues impeding its ability to report this additional parkspecific data.
-Accordingly, to avoid imposing undue hardship on the NYPD, Local Law 114 specifically provided that the NYPD would report additional park data "subject to the availability of resources and the introduction of the necessary technology."4 Therefore, it was the intention of Local Law 114 that the NYPD report major felony crime complaint data for all City parks one acre or greater in size - a total of 870 parks - by the year 2008, if the resources and technology allowed.
+Local Law 114 also required the NYPD to submit to the Council the total number of major felony crime complaints for all parks, one acre or greater in size, under the jurisdiction of the Department of Parks and Recreation pursuant to the following timetable:

+- 1. By one year after enactment, the one hundred largest parks, as determined by acreage; - 2.
+By two years after enactment, the two hundred largest parks, as determined by acreage; - 3.
+By three years after enactment, all parks one acre or greater in size.4

+At the hearings held in 2005, the NYPD informed the Committee on Public Safety that there are some resource and technology issues impeding its ability to report this additional parkspecific data.
+Accordingly, to avoid imposing undue hardship on the NYPD, Local Law 114 specifically provided that the NYPD would report additional park data "subject to the availability of resources and the introduction of the necessary technology."5 Therefore, it was the intention of Local Law 114 that the NYPD report major felony crime complaint data for all City parks one acre or greater in size - a total of 870 parks - by the year 2008, if the resources and technology allowed.
 Unfortunately, between 2006 and 2009 the NYPD alleged that it did not have the requisite resources to report data on all parks one acre or greater in size.
-As a result, the City 2 See Local Law 114 of 2005.
+As a result, the City Council was not provided with the data for all 870 parks by 2008.
+Instead, in 2008, the NYPD expanded its reporting of crime data from 20 parks to 30 of the largest city-run parks, and included the major felonies happening in Central Park's 22nd Precinct.
+Specifically, in addition to the initial 20 parks listed above, the NYPD began reporting on the following 10 parks in 2008:

+- 1. Blue Heron Park

+- 2. Canarsie Park

+- 3. Crotona Park

+- 4. Highbridge Park

+- 5. Joseph T. McGuire Park 10.
+Wolfe's Pond Park6

+- 6. Kissena Park

+- 7. Rockaway Community/Edgemere Park

+- 8. Soundview Park

+- 9. Wards Island Park

+4See Administrative Code of the City of New York §14-150(a)(4).

+6 Data available on file with the Committee on Public Safety.